Bid Goodbye to Cycling Injuries

 - Never bend your wrists, keep them straight.

 - It is always great to wear cycling gloves to absorb the constant vibration from the handlebars.

-Shoulder cycling injuries is quite common in frequent, avid and competitive cyclists.
+Shoulder cycling injuries are quite common amongst frequent, avid and competitive cyclists.
 The most common reason for shoulder injury is due to riding with straight elbows and exerting too much weight on the hands.
 The most effective injury prevention method is to keep the elbows slightly bent and/or flexed.
 This helps to absorb all that shock to the upper body.

 Steer Clear from Cycling Injuries Today

 They say prevention is better than cure hence be sure to read up more on staying hydrated and maintaining good posture.
 For tips and tricks on staying healthy while cycling, sign up for our newsletter to receive more informational articles.
 Good luck!